security-assignments/security-assignments.github.io/_labs/lab_digital_certificates.md

     site.instructorcollab_username == 'aov' %}TUid{% endif %}</strong>.
 Choose any **fake password**.
 Submit your login request.
 It will fail.

-11. BurpSuite should have logged the login attempt -- Let's find it.
-Go back to BurpSuite.
+11. Burp Suite should have logged the login attempt -- Let's find it.
+Go back to Burp Suite.

-    1. Within BurpSuite, navigate to the "Proxy" > "HTTP history" tab.
+    1. Within Burp Suite, navigate to the "Proxy" > "HTTP history" tab.
 Click the "Filter" bar to open the filter dialog, and change the settings as follows to make the visual search easier.